martincarrera/clash-royale-api/README.md

 ##### [By id](http://www.clashapi.xyz/api/cards/574de12cc7f71c0f00e4a73a)
 ##### [By idName](http://www.clashapi.xyz/api/cards/arrows)

+## Want to help?

+If you like the API, please star this repository.

+If you create an app using the API, please mention this repository.

+If you want to contribute to the API, feel free to create a pull request.

 ## Prerequisites
 Make sure you have installed all these prerequisites on your development machine.
 * [Node.js](https://nodejs.org/en/download/)